 - Finally, click on “Apply” and press the “OK” button.
 You should be done in a moment’s time.

-That’s all about it for modifying the “Target” address of the Steam app.
+That’s all about modifying the “Target” address of the Steam app.
 Try starting the launcher now and see whether it starts up.
 You should be able to get going with the program now but if things still do not go your way, try what we’ve curated for you ahead.